OpenTechStrategies/hypha-wiki/Roadmap.md

 * Complete mini-sprint, complete discovery, be fully into summer sprints
-* Introduce post approval features such as PAF, invoice, monthly report, management
+* Introduce and test post approval features such as PAF, invoice, monthly report, creation/management
 * Review and refine as needed the current responsible data policy
 * Conduct a responsible data audit
 * Change the repo name to an standalone project/app name and release a website highlighting the app itself